-- The right to be free from abuse and neglect. - The right to confidentiality. - The right to be treated with dignity and respect. - The right to treatment suited to condition.
+- The right to be free from abuse and neglect. - The right to confidentiality. - The right to be treated with dignity and respect. - The right to treatment suited to your condition.

 More information about your rights is in the booklet entitled "Your Rights".
-You will receive this booklet and have your rights explained to you when you begin services and again every year.
+A link to this booklet is on TLC's website at https://taylorlifecenter.org/resources-page.
+You can also find it in your CEHR portal or you can have a printed copy if you'd like.
+You will receive this booklet and have your rights explained to you when you begin services and again each year.
 You may ask for this booklet at any time.

+Filing a Recipient Rights Complaint

 You may file a Recipient Rights complaint at any time if you think a staff member has violated your rights.
 You can make a rights complaint in writing, over the phone, or in person.
+Please see the chart below to identify where to submit your complaint.
+If you are still questioning who you should contact and how you should contact them, please ask any TLC staff.